EzeibekweEmma/cart-ecommerce-site/README.md

 -   Save products to your favorites list.
 -   View and manage your favorites.
 -   View detailed product information on individual product pages.
+-   Filter the products by category, brand, or price.
--   Search for products using the search bar (under development).
+-   Search for products using the search bar.
 -   Proceed to checkout and choose payment options (under development).
 -   View and manage user profile (under development).
 -   Secure user authentication (under development).